Ben Affleck & Jennifer Garner Continue To Co-Parent Post-Split

 It’s been 13 months since Jennifer Garner and Ben Affleck officially filed for divorce, but the pair continues to co-parent their three children.
 In fact, they managed to enjoy some family time over Mother’s Day weekend.

-According to The Daily Mail, Garner and Affleck spent time together watching their 6-year-old son, Samuel, play baseball in Los Angeles on Saturday.
+According to the Daily Mail, Garner and Affleck spent time together watching their 6-year-old son, Samuel, play baseball in Los Angeles on Saturday.
 The former partners managed to look almost like twins dressing for the game in nearly matching bomber jackets and jeans.

-With their divorce still pending, rumors often fly that they’re back together… or not.
+With their divorce still pending, rumors often fly that they’re back together – or not.
 While they looked plenty friendly in the stands at their son’s game, they did not look like a couple on the brink of reconciliation.
 In fact, they look like modern co-parents who manage to stay on good terms to come together and do what’s best for their children.
 In addition to Sam, they also share 9-year-old Seraphina and 12-year-old Violet.

 Recently, Garner appeared on Ellen and discussed how she learned about her first pregnancy for the show’s Mother’s Day episode, according to a People report.